Synthetixio/synthetix/docs/contracts/SupplySchedule.md

 ### `minterReward`

-Used as the quantity of SNX to reward the caller of [`Synthetix.mint`](Synthetix.md#mint), which ensures that the inflationary supply continues to be minted over time.
+Used as the quantity of SNX to reward the caller of [`Synthetix.mint`](Synthetix.md#mint), which incentivises users to continue minting the inflationary supply over time.
 Initialised to 200 SNX.

 **Type:** `uint public`